 There are different types of arbitration:

-- Institutional Arbitration; is mainly used in construction disputes and trade disputes between entrepreneurs.
-In institutional arbitration, the dispute is submitted to an institute such as, for example, the Netherlands Arbitration Institute or the Council of the Arbitration for Construction.
+- Institutional Arbitration; this is mainly used in construction disputes and trade disputes between entrepreneurs.
+In institutional arbitration, the dispute is submitted to an institute such as, for example, the Netherlands Arbitration Institute or the Council of the Arbitration for Construction, or perhaps to an international organisation such as the ICC, LCIA or SIAC;

 - Ad-hoc arbitration; the parties themselves make agreements about the composition of the tribunal, without involving an arbitration institute.

-The arbitral court must offer a timely and fully-fledged alternative.
-If the requested decision cannot be obtained in arbitration or not in time, the Dutch court can nevertheless declare itself exclusively competent under Article 1022c Rv and Article 1074d Rv.
+Importantly, the arbitral tribunal must be able to offer a timely and fully-fledged alternative in urgent cases.
+If the requested decision cannot be obtained in arbitration or not in time, the Dutch courts can nevertheless accept that they have jurisdiction under Article 1022c DCCP and 1074d DCCP.

 Enforcement of an arbitral award through exequatur proceedings

-If a party has obtained an arbitral award, it may request the court to grant leave to enforce that award.
-With a so-called exequatur, the arbitral award is given an enforceable title.
+If a party has obtained an arbitral award, it may ask the court to grant leave to enforce that award.
+With what is called an exequatur, the arbitral award is given an enforceable title.

 The dispute does therefore not need to be brought before the Dutch courts again.